noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 It was hypothesised that 2.45GHz EMFs emitted from cellular devices, such as phones, were similar enough to those used in industrial processing and in microwaves to cause harm to cells.

-##### Identification of patterns/analysis
+##### Identification of Patterns and Analysis
 This investigation revealed that the rats exposed to EMFs had significantly more DNA breaks when compared to the control group, or 'SHAM'.
 This type damage to DNA is known to cause cell death, cancer or neurodegenerative disease.

 ![[Pasted image 20240728172202.png]]
-Figure 2

 Figure 2 plots the frequency distribution of single strand lengths against the percentage abundance in both EMF exposed, and SHAM rats.
 The paper suggests that the effects of the EMFs on brain cell DNA were directly caused by interaction with the EMFs, as opposed to the result of absorption in other parts of the body.
 In addition, the paper further implies that the presence of DNA strand breaks remaining long enough after exposure to be measured may suggest that EMFs not only caused this damage, but impaired brain cells ability to repair it.
 ##### Limitations
-- While Observable damage was observed to have occurred in rat brain cells due to their exposure to 2.45Ghz EMFs, the power of waves used in this experiment and the total average-specific absorption is 1.2W/Kg.
+While Observable damage was observed to have occurred in rat brain cells due to their exposure to 2.45Ghz EMFs, the power of waves used in this experiment and the total average-specific absorption is 1.2W/Kg.
 This is much larger than what could be emitted by consumer Wi-Fi devices, as they are limited to a transmit power of 1 Watt.
 Furthermore, only a portion of this energy will be absorbed by nearby cells.
 It is unclear what effects these lower doses could result in.
-- Another factor that limits the reliability of this study is difference in rat brain cells when compared to humans.
+Another factor that limits the reliability of this study is difference in rat brain cells when compared to humans.
 While they are similar, the differences in how EMFs effect human brain cells cannot be known for certain unless further investigation is conducted.

 The response identifies limitations of evidence that affect how well it can be used to develop a response to the research question.